spinnaker/spinnaker.github.io/guides/user/kubernetes-v2/patch-manifest/index.md

 {% include toc %}

-This guide shows the basics of how to update a Kubernetes resource in place using the patch manifest stage for the [Kubernetes Provider V2](/setup/install/providers/kubernetes-v2) provider.
+This guide shows the basics of how to update a Kubernetes resource in place using the patch manifest stage for the [Kubernetes provider](/setup/install/providers/kubernetes-v2) provider.

 There are a few steps: